articleIcon-icon

 • Support for both Employer of Record (EOR) arrangements and company-owned US entities

-This centralized, expert-led approach helps applicants reduce risk, avoid delays, and submit stronger O-1 petitions.
+This expert-led, centralized approach helps applicants reduce risk, avoid delays, and submit stronger O-1 petitions.

-Whether you already meet multiple O-1A criteria or are actively strengthening your credentials, Deel Immigration can help you build a compelling application.
+Whether you already meet multiple O-1A criteria or are actively building your credentials, Deel Mobility can help you assess your eligibility, close evidence gaps, and submit a stronger petition.

-Schedule a free consultation to review your eligibility, identify gaps, and map the fastest path forward.
+Book a free consultation to understand your options and map the fastest path forward.

 Image